 Week Three - You receive your service dress uniform complete with an all-weather coat, a lightweight jacket, ties, a flight cap, belt and buckle, and low-quarter shoes.
 Be prepared to quickly get dressed in and out of all uniforms.

 Week Four - Tactical training continues and advances as you will start to learn defensive fighting techniques like cover and concealment, as well as lifesaving skills (advanced first aid).
 Learning to prevent bleeding and keep an open airway are a couple of the skills you will learn that might save a life.

 Week Five - BEAST Week.
 This week is a challenge both mentally and physically enduring long hours of physical training, combatives, and tactical skills tests.
 Some will recall this as the most fun week of training.
 Being physically prepared enables you to enjoy this week of applying skills you have learned the first month of training.

 Week Six - Testing Week: You will be tested often during training, but this is the week where the PT test, academic tests, and general military bearing all come into question and an objective grade will be given to recruits.
 This week will determine your class ranking and awards given at the end of training.

 Week Seven - Graduation Week.
 Welcome to the Air Force.

 Week Eight - Airmen's Week: This is the final step before the new Airmen advance to their assigned technical training.

-One of the best pieces of advice you can absorb is to workout 5-6 days a week, but also work the rest of the day doing things.
-Whether you have a full time job or you keep yourself moving all day a few months prior this activity will help you be able to handle long days of physical, classroom, and work activity.
+Workout 5-6 days a week, but also work the rest of the day doing things.
+Whether you have a full-time job or you keep yourself moving all day a few months prior this activity will help you be able to handle long days of physical, classroom, and work activity.